Erich von Langenn-Steinkeller: Early life and career

 Erich von Langenn-Steinkeller, full name Franz Heinrich Gneomar Erich von Langenn-Steinkeller, was born to Franz Heinrich von Langenn-Steinkeller and Agnes von Massow in Elbing, West Prussia, on 8 April 1872.
 He was part of the Steinkeller dynasty, a Mecklenburg-Pomeranian noble family.
 Langenn-Steinkeller eventually joined the German colonial military, the Schutztruppe, and was posted to German East Africa.
 Serving for several years, he earned a reputation as a colonial veteran.

-His first tenure as colonial resident in Burundi lasted from April to September 1909.
+Succeeding Eberhard Gudowius, Langenn-Steinkeller's first tenure as colonial resident in Burundi lasted from April to September 1909, when he was replaced by Otto Brentzel.
 In May 1911, Langenn-Steinkeller –promoted to Major– was again appointed as colonial resident of Burundi.
 In 1912, he moved the seat of the German administration from Usumbura to Gitega, close to the traditional heartland of the Burundian monarchy.
 His exact reasoning for this decision is disputed.
 Researchers variously interpreted it as an acknowledgement of the monarchy's importance, as an attempt to better implement a divide and rule strategy, or as the result of Gitega's central location, allowing the colonial authorities better access to all parts of the country.
+In general, Langenn-Steinkeller encouraged various chiefs to resist the Burundian monarchy by recognizing their formal independence from the court.
+The resulting infighting among the native nobility allowed the resident to control Burundi without relying on a substantial number of colonial soldiers.
 Around this time, Langenn-Steinkeller also had to deal with conflicts between Protestant missionaries and the Catholic White Fathers; the latter, alongside their native allies including mwami (king) Mutaga IV of Burundi, opposed the creation of a Protestant mission in Burundi.
 The colonial resident was unenthusiastic about the Protestant missionaries' project, and offered very little support.